fcdoc/doc/en/flashduty/integration_guide/alert_integration/nightingale_integration_guide.md

 ## FAQs
 ---

-<details><summary>Why didn't I receive the alert Flashduty !?</summary><h4> exist Flashduty</h4><ol><li> Check if the integration shows **the latest event time** ?
-If not, it means that Flashduty has not received the push, and the Nightingale part will be directly checked first.</li><li> If you are using **shared integration** , first confirm whether you have configured **routing rules** .
-If you do not set routing rules, the system will directly reject new pushes because there is no collaboration space to receive your alerts.
-In this case, just configure the routing rules directly to the space you want.</li></ol><h4> in the nightingale /Flashcat</h4><ol><li><p> First, confirm whether the Nightingale test has generated new alarms: Go to **alarm management = > historical alarms** and check whether new alarms have been generated after configuring webhook .
-Note that the new alarm status must be **Triggered** .
-If no new alarm is generated, please continue to wait for a new alarm to be triggered before re-verifying.</p></li><li><p> After finding the alarm, go to the alarm details and view **the callback address** section.
-Verify whether the real callback address exactly matches the integrated push address.
-If they do not match, please modify **the alarm rules** and re-verify.</p></li><li><p> If it matches, you need to log in to Nightingale server confirm that it can access the external network api.flashcat.cloud domain name.
-If not, you first need to open an external network for server , or separately enable external network access for the domain name of Flashduty .</p></li><li><p> If there is no problem with the network, you need to continue troubleshooting server to find whether there are relevant error logs.</p></li></ol><p> If you still cannot find the root cause of the problem after performing the above steps, please contact us directly.</p></details>
+|+| Why am I not receiving alerts in Flashduty?

+    #### In Flashduty

+    1. Check if the integration displays the **Latest Event Time**.
+If not, it indicates that Flashduty has not received the push; therefore, begin troubleshooting with the Nightingale component first.
+    2. If you are using a **shared integration**, first verify if you have set up **routing rules**.
+Without routing rules, the system will reject new pushes directly, as there is no collaboration space to handle your alerts.
+In such cases, configure the routing rules to your desired space.

+    #### In Nightingale/Flashcat,

+    1. First, confirm if Nightingale has generated new alerts: go to **Alert Management => Historical Alerts** and check if new alerts have been generated after setting up the webhook.
+Ensure the new alerts are marked as **Triggered**.
+If no new alerts are generated, wait for new alerts to trigger before re-verifying.
+    2. After locating the alert, enter the alert details and check the **Callback Address** section.
+Verify that the actual callback address matches the integration push address exactly.
+If they do not match, adjust the **alert rules** and re-verify.
+    3. If they match, log in to the Nightingale server and confirm that it can access the external domain api.flashcat.cloud.
+If it cannot, you need to enable external network access for the server or specifically for the Flashduty domain.
+    4. If there are no network issues, continue to troubleshoot the server for any relevant error logs.

+    If you still cannot identify the root cause after these steps, please contact us directly.